 Choice of Accommodation is about secret personal rivalry between Amit and his American wife, Megan.
 Their emotions are tested when they travel to Langford to attend the marriage of Pam Borden, with whom Megan suspects Amit of having had an affair.
 Both Only Goodness and Nobody’s Business have Indian Immigrant girls as protagonists, painfully seeking to balance their lives with their English and Egyptian counterparts, respectively.

 The last three stories are in the form of a triptych about Hema and Kaushik, childhood acquaintances and lovers later on.
 Lahiri has rendered poignant urgency to the tales using alternate perspectives, summing up the conflicts and the fates of the émigrés, the immigrant and the vagabond.
 Once in a Lifetime is a tale about Kaushik’s parents returning to America after staying in Bombay for seven years.
-As they stay together at Hema’s house, her mother and Mrs Chowdhary represent two opposing forces at different ladders of assimilation and at a conflict with each other.
+As they stay together at Hema’s house, her mother and Mrs Chowdhary represent two opposing forces at different ends of the assimilation seesaw at conflict with each other.
 Hema’s mother dresses and eats in typically Indian manner, Kaushik’s mother dresses and eats like Americans, smokes cigarettes and loves to have her drinks.
 For a while the families stay together in a strained dichotomy.
 The next story, Year’s End, is told from Kaushik’s perspective.
 His mother is already dead as he receives a call from his father to inform him about his new mother and stepsisters.
 He tries to stay with the newly defined family, struggling to suppress his emotions poorly.
 Eventually, he breaks free, driving away aimlessly with his mother’s photographs towards the desolate North Atlantic shores.
 Going Ashore is mostly told from the author’s perspective.
 Both Hema and Kaushik have transcended beyond their Indian or American identities and are more of global citizens.
 Hema is now a professor of Latin.
 She is visiting Rome, taking advantage of her colleague’s unoccupied apartment.
 Kaushik has evolved into a war photographer and is reported to have visited violent Latin American destinations and Salvador.
 A map of Gaza strip is a permanent fixture on the wall of his apartment in Rome.
 The two run into each other like fish to water.
 However, Hema’s marriage with Navin has already been fixed and Navin is scheduled to move to Hong Kong on a new job.
-Eventually, they break away to their respective ends.
+Eventually, they break away to their respective cosmoi.

 The progress of stories in the collection marks an evolution in the concepts of home and belongingness.
 The further we move, the more we find home and identity becoming fluid concepts for the cast.
 “It didn’t matter where she was in the world, or whether or not she was dying; she had always given everything to make her homes beautiful, always drawn strength from her things, her walls.
 But Kaushik never fully trusted the places he’d lived, never turned to them for refuge.
 From childhood, he realized now, he was always happiest to be outside, away from the private detritus of life.”